dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 [!code-csharp[Main](../../../samples/core/Modeling/Conventions/Relationships/NoForeignKey.cs?name=NoForeignKey&highlight=6,15)]

-In this example the shadow foreign key is `BlogId` because prepending the navigation name would be redundant.
+In this example, the shadow foreign key is `BlogId` because prepending the navigation name would be redundant.

 > [!NOTE]
-> If a property with the same name already exists then the shadow property name will be suffixed with a number.
+> If a property with the same name already exists, then the shadow property name will be suffixed with a number.

 ### Single navigation property